Rhapsomates: Aftermath

 Rhapsomates and the Immortals involved in the rising were taken to Constantinople.
 Their units were disbanded and the soldiers were redistributed to other formations.
 Rhapsomates's life was probably spared.
 British historian Peter Frankopan connects Rhapsomates with Nikephoros Diogenes who was blinded around 1094 after a failed revolt, presumably then receiving the nickname stitched eyes.

 In the aftermath of the revolt, Alexios I appointed Eumathios Philokales as governor with the title of stratopedarches and sent a large garrison to thwart any invasion attempts by Tzachas.
-Alexios endowed the governor with special taxing powers, suggesting that the revolt might have been directed at Alexios' fiscal policies.
+Alexios endowed the governor with special taxing powers, suggesting that the revolt might have been directed at Alexios's fiscal policies.
 He also appointed a certain Kalliparios to fiscal (exisotes) and judicial (krites) office.
-A flurry of construction on the island in the 1090s may be linked to the crushing of Rhapsomates' revolt.
+A flurry of construction on the island in the 1090s may be linked to the crushing of Rhapsomates's revolt.